ebbanimer/Walking-Dead-Game/README.md

 - Six different Swing components.
 - Four different Layout managers.
 - Three usages of Streams API.
-- Functioning jar-file should be produced using Maven.
+- Functioning jar file should be produced using Maven.

 These six functionalities should be designed according to Model-View-Controller (MVC) architecture, separating the model and the view, and having the controller govern the communication.
-The objective is to assemble a game inspired by The Walking Dead TV series, having one selected character collecting food meanwhile being threatened by being hit by a zombie.
-The intent is to have processes to select a character, and collect points by accumulating food items, meanwhile having a timer counting down to the end of the game.
-A character should die if it gets hit by a zombie, or have the option to advance to the next level if the character accomplishes winning the game.
-The ambition is to build this application, based on given design patterns and functionalities such as concurrent processes, as mentioned above.

 # Procedure
 As the aim of the project was high, and it had multiple components and concepts to take into consideration, the initial step was to set up a plan.
-More precisely, how would the application work?
-How would the functionalities, design patterns, and other requirements be incorporated?
-A plan had to take form, to take each requirement step by step, to avoid the feeling of overwhelm.
+More precisely, what type of application should be assembled?
+What type of functionalities would the application have?
+How would the concepts, design patterns, and other requirements be incorporated?
+A plan had to take form, to take each requirement step by step, to avoid the feeling of being overwhelmed.

-The plan was to create a game using Swing components, and somehow, the user would be able to select a character to use throughout the game, and step by step, incorporate the rest of the functionalities.
-Hence, starting with Swing and the creation of characters made sense.
+The plan was to create a game inspired by the TV show “The Walking Dead” using Swing components, and somehow, the user would be able to select a character to use throughout the game, and step by step, incorporate the rest of the functionalities.
+Hence, starting with Swing and the creation of characters was the initial approach.
 The start JFrame was created, using the Border-Layout manager to create a JPanel for each responsibility.
 One had the responsibility to select a character, another one had to display the chosen character, and one had to have buttons to initialize the game.
 Could a design pattern be applied here?
 Or concurrent processes or Streams API?
-Well, the character had to be chosen.
-The characters were created using simple factory out of personal preference, but the belonging weapon was created using the factory method pattern.
+Well, the character had to be picked by the user.
+The characters were created using a simple factory, but could the factory method be incorporated here somehow?
+The decision was to separate the weaponry to a factory method, as the weaponry was not really useful for the game per se, and it could easily represent itself, being matched to each character.
 However, how would the weapons be incorporated here?
-Where should the characters be created, in the controller or in the model?
-This was the main issue throughout the rest of the application, as Model should contain the data, View contains the GUI component and the displayed data, and Controller is responsible for making decisions and communicating these data between Model and View.
+Where should the characters be created, in the controller or the model?
+This was the main issue that persisted throughout the rest of the application, as the model should contain the data, the view contains the GUI components and the displayed data, and the controller is responsible for making decisions and communicating these data between the model and the view.

-Characters and weapons are a part of the data - thus, they were placed in Model, to be filtered based on what the user chose in View, which was sent through via Controller.
-It was important that the View and Model were completely separated, which led to that the controller containing a lot of code as there was a lot of happening in the background of the application.
-Next off, can any other requirement from the purpose be incorporated?
-Well, why not include Streams API?
-Perhaps, it will look forced, as the application works completely fine without using them at this point, but Streams API could indeed be used for sorting and filtering through the characters.
+Characters and weaponry were included in the model as they were part of the data and would be filtered according to the user's selections in the view, which was given via the controller as the view and the model needed to be completely separated.
+Next, can any further purpose-related requirements be included?
+Why not incorporate the Streams API?
+Although it might appear forced at this stage because the program now functions just fine without them, the Streams API could be used to sort and filter the characters.

-At this point, once a valid character has been chosen, the user is ready to start the game.
-But, the controller had grown to contain a lot of code, including action listeners and communication between View and Model.
-Was there too much code?
-Should the code be distributed to View or Model?
-As mentioned above, this was an issue throughout the program.
-However, the choice was to keep the action listeners in the Controller, as the action listener needed information from the model, and the view should be limited to the GUI behavior and the design of the GUI.
-Thus, the next thing was to make an instance of a new controller - the GameController.
-Once opening the new GameController when the game should start, suddenly, all data was lost as a new instance of the Model was created.
-Should the model be created as a Singleton instead, so it only requires to be initialized once?
-Well, then the same data will be kept if the user restarts the game, and that is not as desired.
-Additionally, remembering from assignment 3, none of the actors should be a singleton...
-Even though it perhaps is not readable by passing the model to different classes, it would be the salvation of this issue.
+The player is now prepared to begin the game after selecting a viable character.
+However, the controller has expanded to include a substantial amount of code, such as action listeners and interactions between the view and model.
+Should the code be distributed to the view or the model?
+The decision was made to keep the action listeners in the controller as they need data from the model and the view should only be used to control how the GUI behaves and looks.
+Making an instance of the GameController, a new controller, was what came next.
+All data was suddenly lost as soon as the new GameController was opened when the game was supposed to begin because a new instance of the model had been generated.
+Should the model instead be built as a Singleton, requiring only one initialization?
+If the player restarts the game, the same data will be maintained, which is not what is wanted.
+In addition, keep in mind that none of the actors should be singletons based on assignment 3.
+Even though it perhaps is not readable by passing the model to other classes, it would be the solution to this problem.

-The purpose of the GameController had to be the following;
+The functionalities of the GameController had to be the following;
 - Creating zombies and incorporating an animation for them to move around.
 - Creating food items.
-- Initialize a key-listener so the actor could move around.
+- Initialize a key listener so the actor could move around.
 - Keeping track of the score.

+Controlling the communication between the model and the view would be necessary to do this.
+As zombies and foods are in one way characters themselves, they were created within the model using an abstract factory, which further contains factory methods for each item.
+An opportunity to incorporate the template method pattern appeared at this point.
+As the template method is a behavioral pattern, the game could be divided into two levels.
+Each level would consist of a common behavior, and a separate behavior.
+This was demonstrated by creating the same type of food items for both levels, but two different zombie items.

-All this would have to be done by controlling the communication between the data and the view.
-As zombies and foods are characters themselves, they were created within the model using an abstract factory.
-However, it was the controller initializing the creation, as the controller makes the decisions.
-The key listener was also created in the controller, however, it seemed like the controller would have too much logic by placing this in the controller, using the information from the user interaction in the view.
-How much should the controller take care of?
-The view should not be responsible for detecting collisions, but the model should not be aware of what is happening in the view.
-Thus, the decision was to place this in the controller, based on the responsibilities model and view not should have.
-Hence, all key events were determined in the controller and made decisions whether it was a collision or not, and update values in data and view based on this.
-The detection of collisions, the moving of x- and y-coordinates of the character, determining if it was a win, and stopping the game or increasing the score based on this.
+The model was responsible for keeping these data and distributing the items once requested by the controller.
+The model stored the items in lists, hence the model was created to also act as a distributor, to get and return items by and from the calling client.
+All these interactions were done from the controller, and aside from that, the key listener was also created in the controller, however, it seemed like the controller would have too much logic by placing this in the controller, using the information from the user interaction in the view.
+How much responsibility should the controller bear?
+While the model shouldn't be aware of what is happening in the view, neither the view nor the model should be in charge of detecting collisions.
+Thus, the decision was to place this in the controller to manage these interactions, using Streams API to find matching coordinates.
+The key listener's activities were used to stop the game or raise the score, detect collisions, move the character's x- and y-coordinates, and determine if it was a win.

-At this point, it started to become the game that was envisioned.
-However, there were still some issues and some functionalities/design patterns were still not incorporated.
-Where should the animation of the zombie be placed?
-Should the zombie animation be implemented as runnable and running in a Thread, or timers and timer tasks?
+It started to take on the form of the game that was intended at this stage.
+However, there were still some problems, and some functionalities and design principles were still not incorporated.
+Where should the zombie animation be placed?
+Should timers and timer tasks be used instead of runnable threads to implement the zombie animation?
 Is there any way to include some synchronization of the concurrent processes?
-Why are images not being displayed in the jar file?

 To overcome these issues, there were different approaches to be used to incorporate zombie animation.
 Should their coordinates be dynamically updated in the model, and the controller retrieves these values by using a thread together with sleep to get the desired interval?
 Or, should a TimerTask be implemented and run by a timer in the controller?
-Well, the latter choice was the decision, as it made sense to implement a timer that would execute a task at a certain interval.
+The decision was taken to use the latter option since it was appropriate to set up a timer to do a task at predetermined intervals.
 The TimerTask would have to be implemented in the controller, as otherwise, the model would be aware of the GUI, or the view would handle too much logic.
-Hence, the TimerTask was created in a separate class in the controller, being started in GameController, to have the zombies moving simultaneously in a concurrent fashion.
-The Timer and TimerTask are working in a background thread, but some synchronized threads and processes somehow needed to be included as well.
-This was more of a "shoehorned" added functionality, which ended up being included in the start frame.
-Another JPanel was created, with an animated zombie, increasing and decreasing, with producer- and consumer threads working in the background, applying the producer and consumer pattern.
+To enable the zombies to move concurrently and simultaneously, the TimerTask was developed in a separate class in the controller and executed in GameController.

+Although the Timer and TimerTask are running in a background thread, it was still necessary to integrate some synchronized threads and processes.
+This was more of a "shoehorned" extra feature that was eventually incorporated into the start frame.
+The producer and consumer patterns were used to construct a new JPanel with an animated zombie that increased and decreased while producer and consumer threads ran in the background.
+The processes of doing this were synchronized and applying the observer pattern so that the SizeController could observe changes in the size, that was altered in the pool.
+A ThreadSizeManager was included, to manage the number of threads.
+The third usage of Streams API was included here, to remove threads if desired.

-At this point, all patterns, functionalities, and concepts were included - now it was time to produce the JAR file.
-However, the images were not displayed in the JAR file as they were in the console.
-In the target folder where Maven had generated the jar file, there were no images to be found.
-This was solved by moving the images to the resource-folder, to be able to access them from the jar file and the console.
-The images had to instead be loaded from the resource folder, using the ClassLoader interface.
+All patterns, features, and concepts had now been incorporated; the jar file needed to be created.
+However, unlike in the console, the graphics were not visible in the jar file.
+There were no images in the target folder where Maven had created the jar file.
+To access the photos from the jar file and the console, the problem was fixed by transferring the images to the resource folder.
+Rather, the ClassLoader interface had to be used to load the images from the resource folder.

-# Discussion
+#Discussion
 The final product of this game fulfills the requirements of this assignment.
 It contains six Swing components;
 - JLabel.
 - JPanel.